-Figure 7: (a) Question-concept association graph and (b) most important tags associated with each concept for an undergraduate DSP course with N = 15 learners answering Q = 44 questions.
+Figure 7: (a) Question-concept association graph and (b) most important tags associated with each concept for an undergraduate DSP course with N=15 learners answering Q=44 questions.

-z-transform Impulse response Transfer function Fourier transform Laplace transform 1.09 -1.80 -0.50 0.99 -0.77 z-transform Impulse response Transfer function Fourier transform Laplace transform 0.04 -0.03 -0.10 0.11 0.03 negative values indicate a deficiency in knowledge of the tag.
-Table 2 shows the average tag knowledge of the entire class, computed by averaging the entries of each row in the learner tag knowledge matrix U as described in Section 5.2.2.
-Table 1 indicates that Learner 1 has particularly weak knowledges of the tag "Impulse response."
+z-transform Impulse response Transfer function Fourier transform Laplace transform 1.09 -1.80 -0.50 0.99 -0.77 z-transform Impulse response Transfer function Fourier transform Laplace transform 0.04 -0.03 -0.10 0.11 0.03 knowledge of the entire class, computed by averaging the entries of each row in the learner tag knowledge matrix U as described in Section 5.2.2.
+Table 1 indicates that Learner 1 has particularly weak knowledge of the tag "Impulse response."
 Armed with this information, a PLS could automatically suggest remediation about this concept to Learner 1.
 Table 2 indicates that the entire class has (on average) weak knowledge of the tag "Transfer function."
 With this information, a PLS could suggest to the class instructor that they provide remediation about this concept to the entire class.